 The digital address that is used by de locomotive has to be entered.

-The length of the train prefered in cm.
-This is mainly user for the automatc operation to deside if a train can enter a route or a destination track.
+The length of the train in cm.
+This is used for the automatic operation to decide if a train can enter a route or a destination track.

 RailControl supports multitraction.
 It is required that all locomotives in a multitraction have the same speed at the same level.
 Also should all locomotives know the absolute driving direction.
 Märklin Motorola 1 does not support absolute driving direction.

 One locomotive can have configured several other slave locomotives, which then have the same behavior like the master locomotive.

 A push-pull train can run in both directions.
 In automode RailControl can change the running direction of a push-pull train.
 If push-pull train is not selected, RailControl will only try to continue the journey of the train in the same running direction.

 The maximum speed of the train can entered here.
 This is important for manual operation.
 The setting here does not have an effect if the speed is set at the control.Betrieb, jedoch nicht wenn die Geschwindigkeit von der Zentrale aus schneller gestellt wird.

 This speed is used by RailControl for normal operation in automode.